CosmologicalEmulators/Effort.jl/docs/src/example.md

 Effort.get_Pℓ(input_test, bs, f, Pℓ_Mono_emu) # whole multipole computation
 ```

-Here we are using a `ComponentEmulators`, which can compute one of the components as
+Here we are using a `ComponentEmulator`, which can compute one of the components as
-predicted by PyBird, and `MultipoleEmualator`, which emulates an entire multipole.
+predicted by PyBird, and a `MultipoleEmulator`, which emulates an entire multipole.

 This computation is quite fast: a benchmark performed locally, with a 12th Gen Intel® Core™
 i7-1260P, gives the following result for a multipole computation